bhavin04890/rhdp-pxe/docs/source/cli-based-labs/vol-snaps-group-snaps-cli.rst

 .. code-block:: shell

-  oc apply -f /tmp/cassandra-app.yaml -n groupsnaps
+  oc apply -f /tmp/cassandra-app.yaml

 Watch until you see two Cassandra pods up and running with Ready 1/1 status:

 .. code-block:: shell

-  watch oc get pods,pvc -n groupsnaps
+  watch oc get pods,pvc

 Note: use CTRL+C to exit out of the watch command once both the cassandra pods are running.